 “The more engaged in work and in life your people are, the more their intrapreneurial impulses will be encouraged and nurtured.
 When we engage in activities and learning that feed our passions, we bring that passion to work with us.
 So pay for courses, classes, and activities that spark curiosity, build confidence, and may well lead to ideas and innovations that will boost performance and profits.”

 3. Recognize employee achievements with genuine appreciation

-Employee recognition keeps your workforce motivated.
+Employee recognition keeps your workforce motivated and can help boost employee morale.
 When you create an environment in which good work is appreciated, your people will feel empowered in their ability to contribute to your company.
 Management and organization development consultant Susan M. Heathfield advises employers to give gratitude to employees for a job well done, as making them feel recognized for their accomplishments through reinforcement can go a long way.

 “The purpose of employee recognition is to reinforce what you’d like to see the employee do more of… Offer employee recognition as close to the event you are recognizing as possible.
 When a person performs positively, provide recognition and a thank you immediately… This positively affects the employee’s confidence in their ability to do well in your organization.”

 4. Be transparent with your company’s vision and goals

 Jacob Morgan, author of The Future of Work, believes strongly in transparency in leadership in allowing your people to see and understand the full scope of the bigger picture and thereby gaining their buy-in into your grand vision and support in reaching your company’s goals.

 “One of the most valued aspects of corporate culture across the board is transparency.
 Employees tend to feel much better about their organization when management is transparent with the company’s progress, goals, and actions.
 The more transparent a company is about its actions, the more employees will feel comfortable.”

 5. Open the floor for feedback and listen to your people